top of page

 Untitled-2.png

-Reddick is passionate about fitness, working on cars, racing of all kinds and anything outdoors.
-Reddick and his fiancé, Alexa De Leon a son, Beau, born in January 2020.
-They reside in Mooresville, NC.
+Reddick is enthusiastic about fitness, working on cars, racing of all kinds and anything outdoors.
+Reddick and his wife, Alexa, have two sons and reside north of Charlotte, N.C.

 bottom of page